 Consumers will allow access to personal data for clear benefits, says Infosys study

-Consumers worldwide overwhelmingly will give up private information to get better service from their doctors, bank and retailers; however, they are very discerning about how, when and where they share.
-Today’s digital consumers are complicated, and sometimes skeptical and unsure about how institutions use their data, according to an independent survey of consumers around the world commissioned by Infosys.
+According to the poll conducted by Infosys consumers worldwide are more than willing to forgo personal information to get better service from their doctors, bank and retailers.
+However, they are very discerning about how, when and where they share such information.
+Today’s digital consumers are confused and sometimes skeptical about how institutions use their data,

 Amongst Americans, Europeans and Australians, 91 percent of consumers favor doctors being furnished with electronic health information record, 77 percent of them with banks and 75 percent of them with online retailers.